Warning! This degree has changed. Read the transition arrangements.

 To qualify for a Master of Writing, a student must complete all twelve core subjects.
 A subject can only be counted once.
 The program is delivered entirely online and is supported with eTutors, tutorials, print materials, websites and CD-ROMs.

 Each subject is worth 12.5 credit points so a total of 150 credit points (12 subjects) must be studied to complete the Master of Writing qualification.
-In each year, eight units normally constitute a full-time load of 100 credit points and four units normally constitute a part-time load of 50 credit points.
+In each year, eight subjects normally constitute a full-time load of 100 credit points and four subjects normally constitute a part-time load of 50 credit points.

 Students who did not commence their program in the current year are required to follow the program structure available to them at the time of admission.